NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

    :figclass: align-center

 2. Next click on the **Run** button.
 This will cause the backend application to launch the analysis.
 When done the **RES** panel will be selected and the results will be displayed.
-The results show the values the mean and standard deviation as before but now only for the one quantity of interest.
+The results show the values of the mean and standard deviation as before but now only for the one quantity of interest.

 .. figure:: figures/res.png